Racially Motivated Violence is a Children’s Health Issue

 Read more from APA

-Becky Russell: Everything Stacy said was absolutely right.
+Becky Russell: I agree with Stacy.
 We are failing all of the children in this country in one way or another by not acknowledging what's happening and calling it what it is.
-Part of that is because there’s been a prevention in the investment in dollars around gun violence research in this country.
+Part of that is because there’s been a barrier to the investment in dollars around gun violence research in this country.
 There were laws written that prevented the Centers for Disease Control and Prevention (CDC) from focusing any federal dollars on gun control research.
 I believe we just recently saw the first round where the National Institute of Health (NIH) and the CDC gave grants to study gun violence again.

 What are some of the effects of violence, and particularly racially motivated violence, on the mental health of children?